tc10815/ParkEzAI/README.md

 It was a working model, but PHP was basic and had inconsistent authentication: Not scalable or secure enough to be used in real life.
 About 4000 lines of code for the frontend (React) and 900 for the backend (PHP).

-# ParkEzAI (Project Overview)
+# ParkEz AI (Project Overview)
 How people code is changing.
 Over the last year (2022-2023) AI has become powerful and accessible enough to provide real productivity gains for programmers.
 This Web Application is an exploration of what coding may be like when AI assistance becomes the norm.

 In this project, functional requirements taken from a large class project are being implemented with AI assistance in coding, writing ('copy'), design and images.

-ParkEz is a year long school project I'm working on as part of a large team (7 people) which I contributed to the design, but is being implemented by others.
-The requirements of ParkEz (school project) and ParkEzAI are exactly the same, but the implementation is entirely different, entirely independent.
-ParkEzAI is coded by one person (me) using mostly code generated by ChatGPT-4.
+ParkEz is a year long school project I'm working on as part of a large team (9 people) which I contributed to the design, but is being implemented by others.
+The requirements of ParkEz (school project) and ParkEz AI are exactly the same, but the implementation is entirely different, entirely independent.
+ParkEz AI is coded by one person (me) using mostly code generated by ChatGPT-4.

-When ParkEzAI began development, the ParkEz school project was mostly unimplemented, with only the frontend of the homepage, login page and new account page implemented with no backend.
-None of the code, design, text or images was used in ParkEzAI.
+When ParkEz AI began development, the ParkEz school project was mostly unimplemented, with only the frontend of the homepage, login page and new account page implemented with no backend.
+None of the code, design, text or images was used in ParkEz AI.

 ## The AI Assisted Process
 * AI tools used are ChatGPT-4 and Dall·E 2.